Optimizely warehouse native experimentation vs. Amplitude, Statsig, and Eppo

 Amplitude works if:

-Session replays and heatmaps are critical to your workflow
+- Session replays and heatmaps are critical to your workflow

 Consider Optimizely instead if:

-Five reasons to choose Optimizely Analytics over Amplitude:
+Six reasons to choose Optimizely Analytics over Amplitude:

-Optimizely Analytics | Amplitude | |
+| Optimizely Analytics | Amplitude | |

-Data architecture | Warehouse-native: works with your existing Snowflake, BigQuery, Databricks, or Redshift infrastructure | Event-based tracking with limited warehouse integration (Snowflake only) |
+| Data architecture | Warehouse-native, working with your existing Snowflake, BigQuery, Databricks, or Redshift infrastructure. | Warehouse-native deprecated and no longer available to new customers. |

-Pricing model | Predictable warehouse-based pricing | Event-based pricing that escalates with growth (50k events with just 2k users) |
+| Pricing model | Predictable Pricing without event overages. | Event-based pricing that escalates with growth (50k events with just 2k users) |

-Platform scope | Analytics, experimentation, personalization, AI, and content management in one platform | Strong analytics with nascent experimentation, but lacks personalization capabilities |
+| Platform scope | Analytics, experimentation, personalization, AI, and content management in one platform + MCP support for connecting to your existing stack. | Strong analytics but two overlapping experimentation products to integrate after acquiring Statsig in May 2026. |

-Data ownership | Your data stays in your warehouse - single source of truth | Data locked into Amplitude's system requires reverse ETL for complex cross-analysis |
+| Data ownership | Your data stays in your warehouse - single source of truth. | Data locked into Amplitude's system requires reverse ETL for complex cross-analysis. |

 2. Optimizely vs. Statsig